 - I always tell people, your Health is # 1

-- Whenever I feel that me or my athletes are getting too beat up or we've lost a slight focus on developing athleticism, I notice I have laid low on the Kettlebell training.
+- Whenever I feel that me or my athletes are getting too beat up or we've lost a slight focus on developing athleticism, I notice that in my programming I have laid low on the Kettlebell training.

 If all you use Kettlebells for are snatches and the clean and press then you're missing out.
 Exercises like the windmill, turkish get ups, goblet squats, swings and more are some of my go to exercises for performing "strength stretching", where I can "open up" my body while also getting stronger.